-On or before October 1, 2020, FDOT will provide FHWA and the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area a detailed report of pavement and bridge condition performance covering the period of January 1, 2018 to December 31, 2019.
+FDOT has provided FHWA and the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area a detailed report of pavement and bridge condition performance covering the period of January 1, 2018 to December 31, 2019.
 FDOT and the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area also will have the opportunity at that time to revisit the four-year PM2 targets.